 Parliamentary Patrons of the Forum

-The parliamentary patrons of the Westminster Legal Policy Forum are: Crispin Blunt MP, Lord Brennan QC, David Burrowes MP, Rt Hon the Baroness Butler-Sloss, Christopher Chope MP, Rt Hon Jeremy Corbyn MP, Lord Craig of Radley, Baroness Deech, Jonathan Djanogly MP, Rt Hon the Baroness D’Souza, Lord Dubs, Lord Faulks, Robert Flello MP, Rt Hon Sir Edward Garnier QC MP, Baroness Gibson of Market Rasen OBE, Lord Goodhart, Helen Goodman MP, Rt Hon Dominic Grieve QC MP, Baroness Hayter of Kentish Town, Baroness Henig, Baroness Howarth of Breckland, Rt Hon the Lord Hunt of Wirral, Rt Hon David Lammy MP, Lord Lester of Herne Hill, Baroness Linklater of Butterstone, Rt Hon the Lord Mackay of Clashfern, Rt Hon the Lord Maclennan of Rogart, Lord Marks of Henley-on-Thames QC, Baroness Masham of Ilton, Baroness Newlove of Warrington, Baroness O’Neill of Bengarve, Guy Opperman MP, Professor the Lord Patel of Bradford, Yasmin Qureshi MP, Lord Ramsbotham, Lord Roberts of Llandudno, Rt Hon the Lord Scott of Foscote, Andy Slaughter MP, Baroness Stern, Emily Thornberry MP, Andrew Turner MP, Geoffrey Van Orden MEP, Shailesh Vara MP, Dr Alan Whitehead MP, Baroness Wilcox, Pete Wishart MP and Rt Hon Jeremy Wright MP.
+The parliamentary patrons of the Westminster Legal Policy Forum are: Crispin Blunt MP, Lord Brennan QC, David Burrowes MP, Rt Hon the Baroness Butler-Sloss, Lord Carlile of Berriew QC, Christopher Chope MP, Rt Hon Jeremy Corbyn MP, Lord Craig of Radley, Baroness Deech, Jonathan Djanogly MP, Rt Hon the Baroness D’Souza, Lord Dubs, Lord Faulks, Robert Flello MP, Rt Hon Sir Edward Garnier QC MP, Baroness Gibson of Market Rasen OBE, Lord Goodhart, Helen Goodman MP, Rt Hon Dominic Grieve QC MP, Baroness Hayter of Kentish Town, Baroness Henig, Baroness Howarth of Breckland, Rt Hon the Lord Hunt of Wirral, Rt Hon David Lammy MP, Lord Lester of Herne Hill, Baroness Linklater of Butterstone, Rt Hon the Lord Mackay of Clashfern, Rt Hon the Lord Maclennan of Rogart, Lord Marks of Henley-on-Thames QC, Baroness Masham of Ilton, Baroness Newlove of Warrington, Baroness O’Neill of Bengarve, Guy Opperman MP, Professor the Lord Patel of Bradford, Yasmin Qureshi MP, Lord Ramsbotham, Lord Roberts of Llandudno, Rt Hon the Lord Scott of Foscote, Andy Slaughter MP, Baroness Stern, Emily Thornberry MP, Andrew Turner MP, Geoffrey Van Orden MEP, Shailesh Vara MP, Dr Alan Whitehead MP, Baroness Wilcox, Pete Wishart MP and Rt Hon Jeremy Wright MP.
 Note: parliamentary patrons take no financial interest in the Forum.